Remaster: Film and television

 The cyan, magenta, and yellow records had suffered from shrinkage over the decades, and the software used in the restoration morphed all three records into the correct alignment.
 The software was also used to remove dust and scratches from the film by copying data, for example, from the cyan and yellow records to fix a blemish in the magenta record.
-Restoring the movie made it possible to see precise visual details not visible on earlier home releases: for example, when the Scarecrow says "I have a brain", burlap is noticeable on his cheeks.
+Restoring the film made it possible to see precise visual details not visible on earlier home releases: for example, when the Scarecrow says "I have a brain", burlap is noticeable on his cheeks.
 It was also not possible to see a rivet between the Tin Man's eyes prior to the restoration.

 Shows that were shot and edited entirely on film, such as Star Trek: The Original Series, are able to be re-released in HD through re-scanning the original film negatives; the remastering process for the show additionally enabled Paramount to digitally update certain special effects.
-Shows that were made between the early 1980s and the early 2000s were generally shot on film, then transferred to and edited on standard-definition videotape, making high-definition transfers impossible without re-editing the product from scratch, such as with the HD release of Star Trek: The Next Generation, which cost Paramount over $12 million to produce.
-Because of this release's commercial failure, Paramount chose not to give Deep Space Nine or Voyager the same treatment.In 2014, Pee-wee's Playhouse was digitally remastered from the original 16 mm film elements and original audio tracks.
+Shows that were made between the early 1980s and the early 2000s were generally shot on film, then transferred to and edited on standard-definition videotape, making high-definition transfers difficult, until the iConform system was used to remaster the X files, after that some 40 shows have been remastered with this process, such as with the HD release of Star Trek: The Next Generation, which cost Paramount over $12 million to produce.
+In 2014, Pee-wee's Playhouse was digitally remastered from the original film and audio tracks.

 Criticism

-Remastered movies have been the subject of criticism.
-When the Arnold Schwarzenegger film Predator was remastered, it was felt by some critics that the process was overdone, resulting in Schwarzenegger's skin looking waxy.
+Remastered films have been the subject of criticism.
+When the Arnold Schwarzenegger film Predator was remastered in the late 2000s,Digital Noise Reduction was applied resulting in Schwarzenegger's skin looking waxy.
+Recent remasters have corrected this.
 As well as complaints about the way the picture looks, there have been other complaints about digital fixing.
-One notable complaint is from the 2002 remastered version of E.T. the Extra-Terrestrial (1982), where director Steven Spielberg replaced guns in the hands of police and federal agents with walkie talkies.
+One notable complaint is from the 2002 remastered version of E.T. the Extra-Terrestrial (1982), where director Steven Spielberg replaced guns in the hands of police and federal agents with walkie-talkies.
 A later 30th-anniversary edition released in 2012 saw the return of the original scene.

-Canadian animator John Kricfalusi (of The Ren & Stimpy Show fame) has become a prominent critic of digital remastering, particularly in regards to its effects on Western animation.
-In his blog "John K. Stuff," he has admonished remasters for over-saturating colors and sharpening lines to the point of color bleeding (among other criticisms).
-He has gone on record in his blog to describe remastering as "digital ruination" and "digital destruction."